 4) Sew or appliqué face (and/or snout) pieces to the right side of the front of the puppet body. (add the white body front if you are making the penguin.)

-7) Stitch around edge of puppet.
+7) Stitch around the edge of the puppet.

 9) Snip corners where the arm and head meet.